Paleo Plan

-More On Protein Powders
+More On Protein Powder

 This week, I’ll continue with my protein powder dissection.
 Like I said in my last post about soy protein, I know that a lot of you make exceptions in your otherwise Paleo diets for things like protein powders.
 As I’ve iterated over and over, I do not condone protein powders as mainstays in people’s diets – it hurts my soul to think of you guys subsisting on weird, flavored powders.
 Real, whole, nutrient dense food is the way to go.
 Instead of protein powders, eat this.